webamboos/guidebook/content/frontend/web-servers.md

 <!--
   How does a webserver work? e.g. nginx
-  A NodeJS server is a web server too
+  A Node.js server is a web server too
   Caching?
   How files work in the webserver (i.e. how they are structured, index.html files) -->